 Some of Ostinelli’s other diverse film credits include Monterey Media’s quirky dramedy Two-Bit Waltz from executive producer Academy Award nominee David Mamet starring Academy Award nominees William H. Macy (Fargo) and David Paymer (City Slickers) which premiered at Tribeca, drama The Boat Builder starring Christopher Lloyd (Back To The Future) and Jane Kaczmarek (Malcolm In The Middle), Nickelodeon’s original kids movie The Massively Mixed-Up Middle School Mystery produced by Principato-Young, drama Carter High starring Charles S. Dutton (Alien 3) and Vivica A. Fox (Empire), Lionsgate’s thriller Ritual, and Kilburn Media’s suspense thriller Indigenous, which also premiered at Tribeca.

 In addition to scoring film and television, Ostinelli is a prominent figure in the theater world with his acclaimed musical play Tobio: The Puppet Master, which premiered in 2013 at the Theater U Nikitskikh Vorot in Moscow, Russia.

-Giona was born and raised in Switzerland, where he began his musical education at the age of 5 playing drums and piano.
+Ostinelli was born and raised in Switzerland, where he began his musical education at the age of 5 playing drums and piano.
 As a child, he could only dream about being a composer for film and television.
 It wasn’t until he attended Berklee College of Music that he was able to envision a path to becoming a film composer.
-After obtaining a degree in film scoring from Berklee, Giona attended the prestigious USC’s Scoring for Motion Pictures and Television program to further his studies.
-While at USC Giona has broken a record of the amount of short films scored over a nine-months period (over 30).
+After obtaining a degree in film scoring from Berklee, He attended the prestigious USC’s Scoring for Motion Pictures and Television program to further his studies.